nhsconnect/FHIR-CDS/pages/explore/api_consent.md

 Consent to share the encounter report with other services to facilitate direct care of the patient MUST follow the implementation guidance [here](../blob/release_2.0/pages/explore/api_consent_???.md) of a patient

 #### Consent for ‘Post Event Messaging’ ####

 All encounters with the Integrated Urgent Care service must be followed up with a message back to the patient’s registered GP surgery upon completion.
 This message is referred to as a [Post Event Message]( https://developer.nhs.uk/apis/uec-tech-standards/post_event_messaging.html) (PEM).

 Consent for the encounter report to be shared with the patient's registered GP MUST follow the implementation guidance [here](../blob/release_2.0/pages/explore/api_consent_pem.md)

 #### Consent for Validation ####
->*Unclear whether validation is a specific or generic process – Will require some content to be drafted or notes to allow content to be drafted.
-Will link to  *

 Some encounters may be validated before action - for example, some ambulance requests are validated by clinicians before the ambulance is sent.

-Consent for the encounter report to be shared to support the validation process MUST follow the implementation guidance [here] (../blob/release_2.0/pages/explore/api_consent_validation.md)
+Consent for the encounter report to be shared to support the validation process MUST follow the implementation guidance [here](../blob/release_2.0/pages/explore/api_consent_validation.md)

 #### Consent for the ‘Repeat Caller Service’ ####
-[The Repeat Caller Service]( https://developer.nhs.uk/apis/uec-tech-standards/repeat_caller_service.html) is a national service operated by NHS Digital and is a core part of the Integrated Urgent Care national architecture.
+[The Repeat Caller Service](https://developer.nhs.uk/apis/uec-tech-standards/repeat_caller_service.html) is a national service operated by NHS Digital and is a core part of the Integrated Urgent Care national architecture.
 The Repeat Caller Service exists to ensure that NHS 111 professionals assessing a patient’s need will have access to the encounter records of calls made within the previous 96 hours, where the patient has called three or more times.

-Consent for the encounter report to be shared with the Repeat Caller Service MUST follow the implementation guidance [here] (https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_rcs.md)
+Consent for the encounter report to be shared with the Repeat Caller Service MUST follow the implementation guidance [here](https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_rcs.md).

 #### Consent for IDT ####
 Pathways Intelligent Data Tool (IDT) supports continuous quality improvement of the triage process through collection of triage information, which can be captured in an Encounter Report.

-Consent for the encounter report to be shared with the Intelligent Data Tool MUST follow the implementation guidance [here] (https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_idt.md)
+Consent for the encounter report to be shared with the Intelligent Data Tool MUST follow the implementation guidance [here](https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_idt.md).

 #### Consent for ‘Summary Care Record – Permission to view’ ####